A critical survey of twisted spectral triples beyond the Standard Model: Minimal twist

 \item has both eigenvalues $+1, -1$ of non-zero multiplicity, so that neither $\pi_+$ nor $\pi_-$ is zero. \end{itemize} But there is no need for $\tilde\Gamma$ to anticommute with the Dirac operator.
 This means that $\tilde\Gamma$ is not necessarily a grading for the spectral triple.

-A classification of all such twisting operators $\tilde\Gamma$ for almost commutative geometries is on its way \cite{Filaci:2022vc}.
-The anticommutation with the Dirac operator seems to be required to have the twisted first-order condition.
+A classification of all such twisting operators $\tilde\Gamma$ for almost commutative geometries is on its way \cite{Filaci:2022vc}: the conditions necessary to make the construction work actually reduce to a couple of relations on $D_F$ only.
+The anticommutation with the Dirac operator seems to be required to have the twisted first-order condition (but this has yet to be proved in full generality).
 This would imply that the extra scalar field and the twisted first-order condition be mutually exclusive.

 Therefore it becomes relevant to extend to the twisted case the results of \cite{Chamseddine:2013fk} regarding inner fluctuations without the first-order condition.
 This has been done in \cite{Martinetti:2021aa}, where it was shown that the removal of the twisted first-order condition yields a second order term in the twisted fluctuation (\ref{eq:24}), which is a straightforward adaptation of the term worked out in the non-twisted case.